DvlpSpc/dvlpspc.github.io/grants.md

 the award amount dependent on the size of the activity and ongoing value of the material developed through the course of the effort.
 The funds can be used in a variety of ways to best enable the goals of the project and support our mission, including but not limited to research expenses, travel costs, food for team activities, and modest stipends.
+In cases where available funding is unable to cover the full costs of an activity, the funds can be used to complement other support and we may be able to help secure additional funds.

 In addition to monetary support, a variety of in-kind contributions can also be provided, including data storage and computing resources, technical and scientific review and advice,